outerbounds/full-stack-ML-metaflow-tutorial/README.md

 ## Getting set up computationally

+Instead of running this tutorial locally, you can use [our Metaflow sandbox here for free](https://account.outerbounds.dev/account/)!

+Sign in using Github or Gmail and once you're in, access your super secret Full Stack ML sandbox by editing the url: do this by appending `/?workspace=/home/workspace/workspaces/full-stack-ML-metaflow-tutorial/workspace.code-workspace` after `dev/`.

 ### 1. Clone the repository

 To get set up for this live coding session, clone this repository.
 You can do so by executing the following in your terminal: